Skip navigation

 Granuloma annulare

-Granuloma annulare is a long-term (chronic) skin disease consisting of a rash with reddish bumps arranged in a circle or ring.
+Granuloma annulare (GA) is a long-term (chronic) skin disease consisting of a rash with reddish bumps arranged in a circle or ring.

 Causes

 The condition is usually seen in otherwise healthy people.
-Occasionally, it may be associated with diabetes or thyroid disease.
-Its cause is unknown.
+Sometimes, it may be associated with diabetes or thyroid disease.
+The exact cause of GA is unknown.

 Symptoms

-Granuloma annulare usually causes no other symptoms, but the rash may be slightly itchy.
+GA usually causes no other symptoms, but the rash may be slightly itchy.

 Exams and Tests